Magic Longsword

 It was not until the 2003 Tibia convention that the weapon returned.
 This time the sword returned as a prize to the orginizers of the Burg Waldeck convention from Cipsoft.
 Hagbard, a GM and one of the orginizers of the convention, held a private auction for the weapon only alowing cirtin people of merrit to bid on the item.
 Sioberry bought the item for around 5.5million and put it up for sale himself.
 Recca tried to buy the item for 6.5million in goods and cash, using Alex as the middleman, but Alex had other plans and stole the whole lot.
 According to recent posts, Alex had a change of heart and returned the cash to Sioberry.
 The sword only surfaced briefly in Lightbringers house for a super rare showing and has not been seen since.

-The real story of the cyclopsemania sword (it's first entry into the game)
+The real story of the cyclopsemania sword

 -info by arieswar